vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 ## Install Tanzu CLI

-The `tanzu` CLI is used for interacting with Tanzu Community Edition including creating an application and creating a cluster.
+The Tanzu CLI is used for interacting with Tanzu Community Edition including creating an application and creating a cluster.

 Choose your operating system below for guidance on installation.